McLeodMoores/xl4j/docs/native-code.md

  - Debug/Win64
  - Release/Win64

-Note that any errors at this stage are stored in a log file in the target folder (see the batch file).
+Any errors at this stage are stored in a log file in the target folder (see the batch file).
 It's usually more convenient to track down build issues by building the solution in visual studio though.

 ## 64-bit support
-We have maintained a 64-bit build since the beginning and included code that should handle the differences, but it's currently not regularly tested, although when we have tried it, it has worked without issues.
+A 64-bit build has been maintained since the beginning and included code that should handle the differences, but it's currently not regularly tested, although when it was tested for the first time recently, it worked without issues.
 The intention is to fully qualify 64-bit support in later versions and that's likely to be driven by demand, so speak up if it matters to you!

 ## Unicode
 You may find evidence of ANSI/ASCII support in the code too - originally there were ASCII/ANSI variants of each build but we've